-EUROPEAN STABILITY MECHANISM
+SERVICE LEVEL AGREEMENT WITH THE EUROPEAN STABILITY MECHANISM

 To fulfil its ongoing activity, the EFSF asked the ESM to provide administrative services and other support services.
-To formalise such cooperation, the ESM and EFSF entered into a service level agreement dated 1 January 2013.
+To formalise such cooperation, the ESM and the EFSF entered into a service level agreement dated 1 January 2013.
+On 17 July 2020, the annex to the service level agreement detailing the fees calculation was amended to reflect the level of activity for cost allocations between the two institutions.